United Airlines Flight 863

-On June 28, 1998, United Airlines Flight 863, a Boeing 747-400 flying United's regularly scheduled transpacific service from San Francisco Airport to Sydney Airport was forced to shut down one of its right-wing engines and nearly collided with San Bruno Mountain while recovering from the engine failure.
-The aircraft was able to dump fuel over the Pacific Ocean and return to San Francisco for an overweight landing, but the occurrence prompted United to change pilot training requirements.
+United Airlines Flight 863 was a Boeing 747-400 flying United's regularly scheduled transpacific service from San Francisco International Airport to Sydney Airport which, on 28 June 1998, was forced to shut down one of its right-wing engines and nearly collided with San Bruno Mountain while recovering from the engine failure.
+The aircraft was able to dump fuel over the Pacific Ocean and return to San Francisco for an overweight landing, but the occurrence prompted United Airlines to change pilot training requirements.

 Flight

-Flight 863 to Sydney departed from San Francisco International Airport at 10:39 pm PST on Sunday June 28, 1998 (UTC: 5:39 am, 29 June).
+Flight 863 to Sydney departed from San Francisco International Airport at 10:39 pm PDT on Sunday June 28, 1998 (UTC: 5:39 am, 29 June).
 As it took off, the Boeing 747-400 entered fog at the end of runway 28R.
 After lifting off, the crew experienced a "loud thumping noise" accompanied by vibration just after the aircraft's landing gear had retracted.
 The first officer was handling the takeoff under the captain's supervision, and since the noise occurred just after the landing gear had been retracted, at approximately 300 ft above ground level, the first officer initially believed one of the tires had failed.
 At the same time, the exhaust gas temperature of the #3 engine (the inboard engine on the starboard wing) rose to 750 °C, exceeding the takeoff limit of 650 °C. With the first officer still flying, the captain retarded the #3 engine throttle to idle, which stopped the temperature rise and aircraft vibration.

 There were two non-flying relief pilots in the cockpit during takeoff; both noticed the aircraft had lost approximately 40 knots indicated airspeed after the problems with #3 engine and shouted 'airspeed' to the first officer to alert him to the potential stall danger.
 At that point, the stick shaker system activated and the captain took over control of the aircraft.
 The captain later stated he held the aircraft level to gain airspeed and avoid a stall, but it had drifted to the right due to the imbalanced thrust and narrowly missed colliding with San Bruno Mountain, which rises to a height of 1319 ft above sea level, excluding the television and radio towers on its summit.